See if we can answer some of your most common questions.

 You need to book at least one out of the two trial qualifying classes we offer.
 Upon qualifying after this, you may then join us.
 Membership Fees are dependant on your current starting level as a beginner, intermediate or advanced level & discussed after undertaking the trial qualifying class.
 You can expect to budget approximately £50 per month training twice weekly for your classes as a beginner.

-What about other Brown & Black Belt Courses ?
+What about other Advanced Brown & Black Belt Courses ?

-Apart from our regular classes at our club locations, Advanced Brown/Black Belt courses are run three times during the year, February, April and November.
-These are independently run by the JKA WF.
-Your Club instructors permission is required to attend them.
-All these courses are held at: Windsor Leisure Centre, Stovell Road, Windsor, Bucks, SL4 5JB
+Apart from our regular classes at our locations, Advanced level students e.g Brown/Black Belts will also be required to take part in our Brown/Black Belt courses, which are run three times during the year, February, April and November.
+These are independently run by the JKAWF. ll these courses are with one or several high grade Japanese masters held at: Windsor Leisure Centre, Stovell Road, Windsor, Bucks, SL4 5JB .
+Your Chief Club instructors permission is required to attend them.

 Do I Have to Buy my Own Kit?

 No. You could purchase your karateGI at the club.
-Sometimes on qualifying to join us a FREE GI is also given.
+Sometimes we have offers where on qualifying to join us a FREE GI (Uniform worth at least £20..!! ) is also given.

 What is the JKA